junxit/us-congress-bills-117/bill.md

     - **(A)** the extent to which the applicant will support students from diverse backgrounds, including first-generation undergraduate students;
     - **(B)** the geographic and institutional diversity of the applying institutions; and
     - **(C)** how the applicants can leverage public-private partnerships and existing partnerships with Federal Research Agencies.
-  - **(6)** *Duplication* The Director shall ensure the awards made under this subsection are complementary and not duplicative of existing program;
+  - **(6)** *Duplication* The Director shall ensure the awards made under this subsection are complementary and not duplicative of existing programs.
   - **(7)** *Report* The Director shall submit a report to Congress after the third year of the program that includes—
-    - **(A)** an assessment of the effectiveness of the program for growing the geographic and institutional diversity of Institutions of Higher Education receiving research awards from the Foundation;
+    - **(A)** an assessment of the effectiveness of the program for growing the geographic and institutional diversity of institutions of higher education receiving research awards from the Foundation;
-    - **(B)** an assessment of the quality, quantity and geographic and institutional diversity of Institutions of Higher Education conducting Foundation sponsored research since the establishment of the program in this subsection;
+    - **(B)** an assessment of the quality, quantity and geographic and institutional diversity of institutions of higher education conducting Foundation-sponsored research since the establishment of the program in this subsection;
     - **(C)** an assessment of the quantity and diversity of undergraduate and graduate students graduating from eligible institutions with STEM degrees; and
     - **(D)** statistical summary data on the program, including the geographic and institutional allocation of award funding, the number and diversity of supported graduate and undergraduate students, and how it contributes to capacity building at eligible entities.
   - **(8)** *Authorization of Appropriations* There is authorized to be appropriated to the Director $150,000,000 for each of the fiscal years 2022 through 2026 to carry out the activities under this subsection.
-- **(j)** *Capacity-building program for developing universities*
+- **(j)** *Capacity-Building program for developing universities*
-  - **(1)** *In general* The Director of the National Science Foundation shall make awards, on a competitive basis, to eligible institutions described in paragraph (2) to support the mission of the Foundation and to build institutional research capacity at eligible institutions.
+  - **(1)** *In general* The Director shall make awards, on a competitive basis, to eligible institutions described in paragraph (2) to support the mission of the Foundation and to build institutional research capacity at eligible institutions.
   - **(2)** *Eligible institution*
     - **(A)** *In general* To be eligible to receive an award under this subsection, an institution—
       - **(i)** shall be—